1996 UEFA Champions League final

-The 1996 UEFA Champions League final was a football match played on 22 May 1996 between Ajax of the Netherlands and Juventus of Italy.
+The 1996 UEFA Champions League final was a football match played on 22 May 1996 between title holders Ajax of the Netherlands and Juventus of Italy.
 The match ended in a 1–1 draw after extra time, forcing a penalty shoot-out, which Juventus won 4–2.
-It was the club's second triumph in the competition.
+It was the club's second and most recent triumph in the competition.
+As of 2026, this is the last time a Dutch team appeared in a Champions League final.